digvijaysngh512/Vehicle-Specification-Extraction-from-Service-Manual-pdf-/README.md

 Chunking enables efficient semantic retrieval.
 ### 4. Embedding Creation
-Each chunk is converted into vector embeddings using: sentence-transformers/all-MiniLM-L6-v2.
+Each chunk is converted into vector embeddings using: sentence-transformers/all-MiniLM-L6-v2.<br>
 These embeddings represent semantic meaning of the text.
 ### 5. Vector Database (FAISS)
 All embedding are stored in a FAISS index which allows similarity search between user queries and manual content.
 ### 6. Retrieval
 For a given query (e.g., Brake caliper bolt torque), the system retrieves the associated chunks from the manual.
 ### 7. LLM-Based Extraction
-Retrieved chunks are passed to an LLM: google/flan-t5-large,
+Retrieved chunks are passed to an LLM:<br>
+google/flan-t5-large,
-The model attempts to extract structured specifications in the format:
+The model attempts to extract structured specifications in the format:<br>
 Component | Spec Type | Value | Unit
 ### 8. Structured Output Processing
 Since torque tables in the PDF are flattened during extraction, light post-processing is applied to: